-Step Action 1 Display the Properties window; select the 'Start > Explore > Properties > Properties' ribbon option.
+Step Action 1 Display the Properties window; select the 'Start > Desktop > Design > Properties' ribbon option.
 Also display the Diagram Toolbox; select the 'Design > Diagram > Toolbox' ribbon option 2 Display the diagram on which the elements are to be created, in the Diagram View.
-To open the diagram, double-click on the diagram name in the Project Browser.
+To open the diagram, double-click on the diagram name in the Browser window.
 The diagram opens and the Toolbox is updated to display the categories of elements and relationships that are applicable to that type of diagram.
 In this example, we must change this to the Custom toolbox.
-Click on Item' dialog, and specify 'Custom'.
+Click on to display the 'Find Toolbox Item' dialog, and specify 'Custom'.
 3 Click on the appropriate icon in the Toolbox to select the type of element to create (in this example, the Requirement element).
 The element type is highlighted in the Toolbox.
 4 Click on the diagram at the location where you want to place the element.
-Toolbox Project Requirements Requirements Diagram Search Start Page Project Requirements 5 Use the Properties window to define the element's name and other properties it should have.
+Toolbox T T X T Project Requirements.
+Requirements Diagram Search P T T T Package T Project Requirements X Requirements Package Requirement Feature Risk Object The new element is created as a child of the Package that contains the diagram, and is placed onto the diagram at the cursor position.
+The element's initial details are displayed in the Properties window.
+5 Use the Properties window to define the element's name and other properties it should have.